Xion/authomato/README.md

 * Recognize HTTP Accept: header and provide different types of output, like JSON.
 * Throttle non-blocking polls through HTTP Retry-After: and Refresh: headers in response to /oauth/poll
-* Watch configuration files (OAuth providers & consumers) for changes and reload them on the fly

 ### Code quality tasks